 Sleep Apnea and Hypertension

-1 in 3 people with high blood pressure also have sleep apnea.
-In patients who have multiple medications to control their blood pressure, the treatment of sleep apnea by CPAP may help to lower their blood pressure levels and benefit heart health.
+30% - 50% of people with high blood pressure also have sleep apnea.
+In patients who have multiple medications to control their blood pressure, the treatment of OSA by CPAP therapy may help to lower their blood pressure levels and benefit heart health.

-Various studies recognize that obstructive sleep apnea as an identifiable cause of hypertension and recommend screening of newly identified hypertensive patients or patients who develop refractory hypertension for obstructive sleep apnea.
+Various studies recognize that OSA as an identifiable cause of hypertension and recommend screening of newly identified hypertensive patients or patients who develop refractory hypertension for obstructive sleep apnea.